 Government loans are loans that are guaranteed or purchased by government organizations.
 Two of the most popular government loans are the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).

 The Federal Housing Finance Board (FHFB) oversees the credit functions of the 12 regional Federal Home Loan Banks.

 The Federal Home Loan Bank Board (FHLBB) is a regulatory and supervisory agency for federally charted savings institutions, which oversees the operations of the FSLIC and FHLMC.
 This agency was abolished by the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (see FIRREA).

 The Federal Home Loan Mortgage Corporation (Freddie Mac) is a private corporation founded by Congress.
 Its mission is to promote stability and affordability in the housing market by purchasing mortgages from banks and other loan makers.
 The corporation is currently under conservatorship, under the direction of the Federal Housing Finance Agency (FHFA).

 The total dollar amount the loan will cost the borrower.
 It includes all interest payments for the life of the loan, any interest paid at closing, the origination fee, and any other charges paid to the lender and/or broker.
 Appraisal, credit report, and title search fees are not included in the finance charge calculation.

 A fee or commission paid to a mortgage broker for finding a mortgage loan for a prospective borrower.

 The Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA) is an act signed into law in August 1989 by President George H.W.
 Bush that restructured the thrift regulatory and insurance system.

-A mortgage lender’s agreement to make a loan to a specific borrower on a specific home.
+A lender’s agreement to make a loan to a specific borrower on a specific property.